Foxtail (diaspore): Hazard

-Foxtails can become a health hazard for dogs and other domestic animals, and a nuisance for people.
+Foxtails can become a health hazard for pets and other domestic animals, and a nuisance for people.

 In dogs, cats, and other domestic animals the foxtails can become irreversibly lodged.
 Foxtails can also enter the nostrils and ear canals of many mammals.
 In all these cases, the foxtail can physically enter the body through muscular movements or, in the case of nostrils, air flow, can cause the foxtails to continue to burrow through soft tissues and organs, causing infection and physical disruption, which in some cases can result in death.
 In humans, foxtails can work through clothing, particularly fabric shoes and socks, causing discomfort to people while walking.

 Foxtails are a problem beginning when the grass inflorescences begin to disarticulate, and ending when the spikelets or spikelet clusters are mechanically abraded or incorporated into the soil, turf, or leaf litter.
 In some habitats, this can be a matter of weeks, but in others it may require months, especially if different species flower and fruit at different times during the season.